Fair enough. So I'll just stick my bit in quietly and hope it will only be read by those who agree with me!

 - Those bloody late nights and early mornings.
 Who really needs daylight at 10 pm?
 However many sleep masks I wear, I still wake up at 5am most days.

 - I can no longer wear fake tan because my husband keeps moaning about it; he says it makes the bedclothes smell horrible.
 I won't sunbathe because it's a waste of time, boring, gives you skin cancer and makes you look old.
 I won't use sunbeds because ditto, plus the cost.
 So in summer I have to either display unsightly white limbs, or be too hot in my clothes.
 Unless it's one of the cold days (see first paragraph).
 This problem does not arise in the winter.
 I still wince at my unsightly white limbs, but at least no-one else has to see them.
 Apart from my husband, whose choice it is that they are thus.
-So there. (note from 2017: I've since given in and started to used sunbeds...)
+So there. (note from 2017: okay, I gave in.
+I now have a few sunbed sessions in the summer)

 - I am writing a novel, which means I need to be inside the house at my desk; I can't write in the garden (see last paragraph).
 I do not want to look out of the window and feel guilty about not making the most of the weather.

 - It's harder to cover your fat bits in summer clothes than in winter ones.
 Unless you're young and gorgeous, winter clothes are generally more flattering.

 - I have very long, thick hair.
 Heat makes my head sweat, which in turn makes my carefully straightened and smoothed hair look like an explosion in a mattress factory.
 At the very least, it makes my fringe look silly.

 - I no longer live by the sea.
 I quite liked summer when I did.
 Apart from the fact that I was usually at work, of course.
 If I could spend summer in an idyllic sea front cottage and have nothing to do but wander aimlessly along shores and country lanes, I may like it more.